nefertitian/WPFCountdownTimer/MainlineScientific.InterviewAssignment/README.md

 - **Run a complex operation**: Starts a 10-second simulated operation in the background.
 - **Animated Countdown**: A popup dialog displays a countdown timer (10 to 1) while the operation is running.
 - **Cancel Support**: Users can cancel the timer, pausing the countdown and prompting for confirmation.
 	- **Note**: Pausing the timer does not pause the complex operation thread.
+If the timer is running even if the complex operation thread has exited, a warning is displayed
 - **Abort or Confirm Cancellation**:
   - *Abort Cancellation*: Resumes the timer without cancelling the 'Complex Operation' task.
   - *Confirm Cancellation*: Stops the timer immediately after cancelling the 'Complex Operation' task.